-In the past few years the Tongariro National Park area and its surroundings have gained increasing recognition as a summer resort for those who want a change from the beach and the sea.
+In the past few years the Tongariro National Park area and its surroundings have gained increasing recognition as a summer resort for those who want a change from beach locations.

 Staying at the Skotel Alpine Resort in Whakapapa Village gives you easy access to a beautiful and varied region of New Zealand.
 The available walks, Whakapapa Village and the mountain facilities are detailed in separate pages of our website.
 There are also many other activities to tempt the holidaymaker.
-Our reception at the Skotel can provide you with details of the many options.
+Our friendly and knowledgeable reception staff at the Skotel can provide you with details of the many options.

 Situated next to the main highway, the fortress like design by leading New Zealand architect, Sir Miles Warren, dominates the surrounding tussock land that provides a striking setting for outstanding displays of the nation's military heritage.

-In summer the chairlifts can take you half way up the mountain to the Knoll Ridge Cafeteria and Restaurant where you can enjoy an relaxing drink and an amazing view.
-In the wintertime it gives the non-skier the chance to see the action in the middle of the main area, in the summertime it gives you access to a dramatic part of the volcano slopes.
+In summer the chairlifts can take you half way up the mountain to the Knoll Ridge Cafeteria and Restaurant where you can enjoy a relaxing drink and an amazing view.
+In the wintertime it gives the non-skier the chance to see the action in the middle of the main area and in the summertime it gives you access to a dramatic part of the volcano’s slopes.

 Ruapehu's lakes, rivers and mountain streams offer some of the best trout fishing in the world.
 With internationally acclaimed rivers such as the Tongariro, Whakapapa and Manganui-o-te ao, it is a fly fisherman's paradise.

 Peter Fordham, with 20 years guiding experience can provide full day trips to the variety of local rivers including access by helicopter to wilderness streams.
 Two days notice and booking is essential.
 Please phone 021 295 5023 or email email@example.com or go to www.allfly.co.nz